lawmurray/mendingwall/docs/help/index.md

 - [Reporting issues](https://github.com/lawmurray/mendingwall/issues), e.g. bugs in the app, problems with the above features on particular Linux distributions or in particular desktop environments, etc.
 - Adding whole new features.
 This requires programming.
 Mending Wall is written in C as a GNOME application using Adwaita, GTK4, and [Blueprint](https://jwestman.pages.gitlab.gnome.org/blueprint-compiler/).

 All contributions can be made via the [GitHub repository](https://github.com/lawmurray/mendingwall), either via an [issue](https://github.com/lawmurray/mendingwall/issues) or a [pull request](https://github.com/lawmurray/mendingwall/pull_requests).

-!!! tip
 If GitHub is unfamiliar to you, just start by opening an issue to describe the problem that you have found, the results of your investigation so far, and a proposed fix if you have one.
 Others can help from there.